USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 <!-- END COMMENT -->

 -    `NZ [default: 35]`<a id=NZ></a>
       Set the number of vertical layers.
+Script variable only, variable not used by CCTM model.
+Vertical extent inherited from MCIP model inputs.

 <a id=Timestep_Config></a>